 As we've discussed, there is a difference between a wedding album and a wedding photo book.
 That said, it’s perfectly okay if you’d like to go down the wedding photo route.
 We love those, too.
 A wedding photo book is a great option for couples who want to customize the layout of their wedding photos in print, and have a book that looks sleek and can hold more images.
 If sticking to a tight budget is the priority, it can often be a more cost-effective option, too.

-A wedding photographer may capture your special day, but wedding albums store those memories in physical form.
-Whether you want to go with a more classic or elaborate design, wedding albums can be easily customized and curated to sort your individual needs.
+Your wedding photographer may capture your special day, but wedding albums store those memories in physical form.
+Whether you want to go with a more classic or elaborate design, Zola wedding albums can be easily customized and curated to sort your individual needs.
+The process to make one is simple, too!
+Our Album Wizard, like magic, helps pick and arrange photos for you, eliminating the busy work to make storing your memories as fun and stress-free as it should be.

 The point of a wedding photo album is to keep your favorite photos together in one secure place.
 It’s also a way to share your wedding with loved ones after the fact, or with those who come over to visit your home if they couldn’t make the actual wedding day.